veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 4. Select the **Add** button to confirm.
 5. Under **Share access for**, select how long the data set should be available to the user(s).
 6. Select the **Share** button.

+## Storage
+You can upload files to your Data Workbench Storage.
+Files can have any file extension, they can be shared, and downloaded.

+To see the storage for your workspace, go to the **Storage** tab.

+In the storage:
+* You can upload and manage files and folders (add, delete, rename) of any extension.
+* You can change the preferred view of your storage.
+* If you upload a CSV file, Data Workbench will offer to convert it to a data set.
+* You can share and download files.

+To change the preferred view of your storage:
+* placeholder

+To create a folder:
+* placeholder

+To upload a file or folder:
+* placeholder

+To rename a file or folder:
+* placeholder

+To delete a file or folder:
+* placeholder

+To share a file or folder:
+* placeholder

+To download a file or folder:
+* placeholder

 ## Activity logs
 Data Workbench logs certain events, and gives you access to [activity logs](activitylog.md).